yenchunliu97/yenchunliu97.github.io/content/authors/admin/_index.md

 I am a second-year PhD student in statistics at Duke University.
 I am currently developing my research interests in the fields of surrogate modeling, Bayesian optimization, causal inference, and reinforcement learning.
 Before joining Duke, I worked with Professor <a href="http://www.stat.nthu.edu.tw/~ycheng/" target="_blank"> Yu-Jen Cheng </a> and Professor <a href="https://profiles.ucsf.edu/chiung-yu.huang" target="_blank"> Chiung-Yu Huang </a> on a paper about combining heterogeneous survival information using an empirical likelihood approach.

 Besides studying statistics, I enjoy engaging in outdoor activities and reading during my free time.
-I am also passionate about various social issues including environmental sustainability and social justice. test
+I am also passionate about various social issues including environmental sustainability and social justice.
 {style="text-align: justify;"}